Portland, Maine: 2010 census

+2000 census

+In 2000, according to the U.S. Census Bureau, Portland's immediate metropolitan area ranked 147th in the nation with a population of 243,537, while the Portland/South Portland/Biddeford metropolitan area included 487,568 total inhabitants.
+This increased to an estimated 513,102 inhabitants as of 2007.
+Much of this increase in population has been due to growth in the city's southern and western suburbs.

+In 2000, the median income for a household in the city was $35,650, and the median income for a family was $48,763.
+Males had a median income of $31,828 versus $27,173 for females.
+The per capita income for the city was $22,698.
+About 9.7% of families and 14.1% of the population were below the poverty line, including 12.5% of those under age 18 and 11.9% of those age 65 or over.

 Households and income

 Portland has experienced significant housing affordability challenges since the early 2000s.
 From the early 2000s onward, many of Portland's neighborhoods have faced gentrification, causing many local residents to be "priced out" of their neighborhoods.
 In 2015, city landlords raised rents by an average of 17.4%, which was the second-largest jump in the country.
-According to U.S. census data, Portland had 33,836 housing units at an average density of 1,587.8 per square mile (613.1/km2) as of the 2010 census, with homeownership rates at approximately 45%.

 In November 2020, Portland voters approved the "Green New Deal" referendum, which included inclusionary zoning requirements mandating that developments of 10 or more units include 25% affordable housing units.
 Voters also approved a rent control ordinance that initially froze rents and subsequently limited annual rent increases.
 In 2022, voters further strengthened tenant protections by reducing allowable rent increases to 70% of the Consumer Price Index and limiting security deposits.

 Portland has also responded to Maine's 2022 statewide housing law LD 2003, which requires municipalities to allow increased housing density.
 In December 2023, the city council voted to allow up to four units on residential lots and eliminated parking requirements for these uses.
 The city has set a goal to build 256 new housing units per year from 2017 through 2027 and is currently on track to exceed this target.
 Since 2010, the city has approved approximately 6,400 housing units, though completion of approved projects has lagged.